gramener/gramex/gramex/apps/guide/formhandler/README.md

 FormHandler runs database filters as co-routines.
 These queries do not block other requests, and run across datasets in parallel.

+Note:

+- If `format:` is specified against multiple datasets, the return value could be in any format (unspecified).

 ## FormHandler templates

 The output of FormHandler can be rendered as a custom template using the